Overview of the 2022/2023 Premier League sponsors￼

 The companies sponsoring the teams come from around the world and often operate on a global scale.
 Four teams (21%) are sponsored by companies who have their headquarters in the UK, while another five (26%) are also European based.
 In addition, there are six companies who have their main office in Asia.

 Since the 2017/18 season Premier League clubs are allowed to have sleeve sponsorships with deals ranging from half a million to ten million pounds.
 Despite this financial opportunity, not all teams immediately jumped on the bandwagon.
-So far 17 clubs have confirmed their sleeve sponsor, including nine new partnerships.
+So far 19 clubs have confirmed their sleeve sponsor, including 11 new partnerships.

 Overall it seems that the companies entering sleeve sponsorships are diverse.
-Like in previous seasons multiple companies are active in the financial services and e-commerce industry (both three).
-Companies from the tourism industry (two) are also favourites as sleeve sponsor.
+Like in previous seasons multiple companies are active in the e-commerce (four) and financial services (three) industries.
+Companies from the tourism and gambling industry (both two) are also favourites as sleeve sponsor.

-Contrary to shirt sponsors only one gambling company is involved as sleeve sponsor.
+Contrary to shirt sponsors only two gambling company are involved as sleeve sponsor.
 Wolves no longer have a gambling company as shirt sponsor and instead don a gambling logo on their sleeve.
 If the phasing out of gambling front-of-shirt sponsorship is approved, the amount of gambling sleeve sponsors will likely increase.

 2022/2023 Premier League Sleeve Sponsors